defold/doc/docs/en/tutorials/car.md

 If you want you can try to add more instances of *car.collection* to *main.collection*.
 Each instance is a clone of what's inside *car.collection* with the exact same behavior.
 Each one listens to input and reacts to the same messages.

 That concludes this introductory tutorial.
 Now go ahead and dive into Defold.
-We have lots of [manuals and tutorials](/learn) prepared to guide you, and if you get stuck, your're welcome to the [forum](//forum.defold.com).
+We have lots of [manuals and tutorials](/learn) prepared to guide you, and if you get stuck, you are very welcome to the [forum](//forum.defold.com).

 Happy Defolding!